MichaelB7/Hawkeye/README.md

 License
 -------

 The original Gull 3 source code by Vadim Demichev is in the "public domain".
-The modified Gull-3 source/exe was released under the MIT License by Basil Falcinelli as is this software.
+The modified Gull3 syzygy source/exe was released under the MIT License by Basil Falcinelli as is this software.